-Last summer I made a solo exhibition at the old university space.
+Last summer, I had a solo exhibition in the old university space.
 The exhibition was titled Collecting Shadows in Glass Jars.
 It was beautiful with objects and compositions.
 I explored shadows, objects and the colour white.
 You can watch a video of the exhibition on Youtube.

-The opening exhibition for the new university building will occur this winter.
+The opening exhibition for the new university building will be held this winter.
 I am doing a project titled Geology.
 A constant drip of water dissolves mineral spheres.
-The water is then captured and allowed to evaporate; leaving the mineral to recrystallise.
+The water is then captured and allowed to evaporate leaving the mineral to recrystallise.
 Thus, geological processes that have shaped the surface of the earth for 3.8 billion years are captured.

 What is your typical day like at university?

 My morning routine is essential.
-I arrive at my studio, which is white and tidy, at about 9.
-Usually I will have class, work on my independent artistic practice or study the Finnish language.
+I arrive at my studio, which is white and tidy, at about 9 am.
+Usually I have classes, work on my independent artistic practice or study Finnish.
 My main materials are paper, ideas, words, questions, glass, 3D prints, salt, flour, sugar and water.
 I have been directing my interests towards science.
-The lunch is really good at Uniarts Helsinki’s Theatre Academy.
+They serve delicious lunches at Uniarts Helsinki’s Theatre Academy.
 Normally my day ends at 5pm or 6pm.
-My studio floor is covered in paper, so I sweep every day.
+My studio floor is covered in paper, and I sweep it clean every day.